xucong-zhang/data-preprocessing-gaze/README.md

 In principle, you are free to develop your gaze estimation method with any pre-processing in your favor, as long as the comparison of different methods use the same process.
 It may only cause problems when comparing methods with different pre-processing that we should pay attention to.

+If you are interested in conducting experiments on ETH-XGaze, MPIIFaceGaze and Gaze360 datasets with the same normalization method, you can refer to our another [code repository](https://github.com/X-Shi/Data-Normalization-Gaze-Estimation).

 ### References
 [1] Head Pose-Free Appearance-Based Gaze Sensing via Eye Image Synthesis.
 Lu et al. ICPR 2012.\
 [2] Learning-by-Synthesis for Appearance-based 3D Gaze Estimation.
 Sugano et al. CVPR 2014.\